huned/nodejs-recent-tweets/README.md

 # Recent Tweets for Node.js

+**IMPORTANT 7/2023 UPDATE: THIS REPO IS NO LONGER MAINTAINED!
+USE AT YOUR OWN RISK**

 Main repo: [https://github.com/huned/nodejs-recent-tweets](https://github.com/huned/nodejs-recent-tweets)

+**IMPORTANT NOTE: THIS REPO IS

 A library and command line utility to get recent tweets for a given user.
 Also extracts useful information: text, timestamp, permalink, and all links.